 - In The Strange Case of Dr. Jekyll and Mr. Hyde, after Hyde commits murder, Jekyll gets rid of the potion... and immediately starts needing it to remain himself.

 - NieR has this to some extent.
 Those somewhat worthwhile goat hides with good value?
 Welcome to hours of killing goats for a quest.
 The expensive but otherwise easy money when sold as Vendor Trash?
 You need those for another quest.
 That gives better pay.

-- In God of War II, Kratos drains his divine power into an artifact so that he can destroy the (animated) Colossus of Rhodes.
+- In God of War II, Kratos drains his divine power into the Sword of Olympus so that he can destroy the (animated) Colossus of Rhodes.
 Of course, given that the whole thing was just a Batman Gambit on the part of Zeus, Kratos shortly learns the drawback of vesting all your power in an artifact, as Zeus betrays him and sends him to Hades.

 - Elan in this strip apparently sent all the party's weapons to fix up, because they won't need them while they are staying in a hotel anyway.
 They did.

 - In one strip, it's revealed that when Vaarsuvius chose to specialize in Evocation, one of the magic schools they chose to forgo was Conjuration.
 Unfortunately, this ends up biting the Order in the butt travel-wise due to the rules of the 3.5 edition changing Teleport from Transmutation to Conjuration.